mcorrigan/jquiz/README.txt

 jQuiz for jQuery ReadMe

-Thank you for purchasing jQuiz for jQuery.
 In this directory you will find several files and folders which have been created to give you an idea of how jQuiz can work.
 This example uses PHP ActiveRecord library to quickly implement objects which relate to records in the database.
 PHP ActiveRecord requires version PHP 5.3 or greater.